MattiaPercassi/CarMPCLinearKalmann/README.md

-Car lateral MPC + Linear Kalmann Filter
+Car lateral MPC + Linear Kalman Filter

-This project is meant to be an implementation of a simulation of an MPC controller on a car following a trajectory in the XY plane and the application of a Kalmann filter on simulated measurements.
+This project is meant to be an implementation of a simulation of an MPC controller on a car following a trajectory in the XY plane and the application of a Kalman filter on simulated measurements.

 -PHYSICAL MODEL-
 The model used is a single rigid body bycicle model.